This Easy Cream of Asparagus Soup is the perfect spring soup full of fresh and vibrant flavours! It’s a healthy option for lunch or dinner.

 - Lemon zest – lemon extract or lemon juice can be used in a pinch.

-- Asparagus – you could try using frozen or canned asparagus spears, but the texture will be different.
+- Asparagus – you could try using canned asparagus spears, but the texture will be different.

 - Yukon gold potatoes – red or baby potatoes are good substitutes here.